 - GMAT Official Guide 2021

 The Graduate Management Admission Council or GMAC offers an official guide for GMAT aspirants known as the GMAT Official Guide, which is updated on a yearly basis.
 It comprises all the levels of questions, such as easy, medium, and hard.
 A brand new feature that this book includes is flashcards.
-The total number of flashcards that it comes is 163.

-These 163 online flashcards are there to help you prepare better and test how much you have learned about all the concepts.
-The book was first released in April 2020, and it has got 92 additional questions in comparison to the Official Guide 2020.
-It offers a total of 174 additional questions as a part of its online question bank.
+The 163 online flashcards are there to help you prepare better and test how much you have learned about all the concepts.
+The 2021 edition offers a total of 174 additional questions as a part of its online question bank.
 Most of the online bank questions belong to the Integrated Reasoning section.
 This is the most commonly used GMAT prep book, as it is offered by the test providers themselves.

 - Jeff Sackmann’s Total GMAT Math

-If you are someone who needs to hone their maths skills, the Total GMAT Math by Jeff Sackmann is a necessity for you.
-It acts as the greatest resource to gradually build up and strengthen your maths knowledge and skills.
-A little bit of basic math knowledge and foundation in mathematics will help you get through this book, as it covers all the essential topics extensively.
+If you are someone who needs to hone their mathematical skills, the Total GMAT Math by Jeff Sackmann is a necessity for you.
+It acts as a great resource to gradually build up and strengthen your maths knowledge and skills.
+A little bit of basic math knowledge and a good foundation in mathematics will help you get through this book, as it covers all the essential topics extensively.

-This book provides the simplest ways you can get an idea about all the topics without repeating the basics over and over.
-The only thing you need to do is get a hold of your basic maths knowledge to derive the best results and score high on the GMAT exam.
+This book provides the simplest ways you can get an overview of all the topics without repeating the basics over and over.
+The only thing you need to do for the GMAT Quant section is refreshing your basic maths knowledge, and this book helps you do just that.

 - GMAT for Dummies

-GMAT for dummies is a book that especially pays attention to detailed test-taking strategies.
+GMAT for Dummies is a book that especially pays attention to test-taking strategies in detail.
 You need to plan and strategize for your test well to score high in the GMAT exam.
-The book is all about helping an individual through his plan for timing, guesswork, the process of elimination, and more that are required to perform well in a limited time-frame.
+The book is all about helping an individual through their plan for timing, guesswork, the process of elimination, and offers other tips and tricks that are helpful for performing well in a limited time frame.

-It also comes with special features such as flashcards and a CD comprising a total of seven computerized practice tests.
-As you can see, it is the perfect guide with which you can get closer to your dreams of getting into a B-School.
+It also comes with special features such as flashcards and a CD comprising a total of seven computerised practice tests.
+As you can see, it is the perfect guide with which you can get closer to your dream of getting into a great B-School.

 Practice makes perfect, and hence, regular and timed practice tests are required to prepare for the GMAT.
 After garnering all the knowledge and skills from the books that are mentioned in the list above and also from GMAT books online, you should keep attempting the practice tests.
-As some of these books already come with practice tests, conducting timed tests at home will be easy for you.
+As some of these books already come with practice tests, conducting timed tests at home will be accessible and convenient for you.

-Apart from that, you need to set your time for the preparation and tests accordingly before the exams come close.
-Generally, an 8-week study plan is recommended, but it is wise to start preparing three months before to score well.
-Ultimately the goal is to get admission to the business school of your dreams, and the guides provided here will help you reach your destination soon.
+Apart from that, you need to set your time for the preparation and tests accordingly before the exam date comes close.
+Generally, an 8-week study plan is recommended, but it is wise to start preparing three months before to make sure you score well.
+Ultimately the goal is to get admission to the business school of your dreams, and the only way to achieve that is through diligent planning and preparation.